jonnew/ONIX/oepcie/spec.md

     - e.g. Immediate IO (`OE_IMMEDIATEIO`) from the host board is 0
     - e.g. Intan RHD2032 (`OE_RHD2132`) is 1, Intan RHD2064 (`OE_RHUD21641`) is
       2, etc.
+    - Device IDs are defined in `oedevices.h`
     - This enumeration grows with the number of devices supported by the library.
 There is a single `enum` for the entire library which enumerates all possible devices that are controlled across `context` configurations.
+    - Device IDs up to 9999 are reserved.
+Device ID 10000 and greater are free to use for custom projects
     - A `context` is only responsible for controlling a subset of all supported devices.
 This subset is referred to a _device map_.